justmedusty/i386-XV6-Rework/README.md

   - Added preemption of processes if the time quantum is exceeded and a higher prio process is waiting, i added the special PREEMPTED process state so that I can ensure fairness and allow a preempted process to execute again later even if it is low prio.

+  - Added nonblocking lock specifically for mounting.
+It is just a lock that returns immediately if locked instead of spinning or sleeping.